GRGServer/SAMPRacing/README.md

 ## Compiling tools

-Some Tools have to be compiled before using them.
+Some tools have to be compiled before using them.

 Simply execute the *compile-tools.bat* (Windows) or *compile-tools.sh* (Linux) and you are done.

+**Note:** Everytime a gets tool changed it has to be rebuilt.
+In this case, simply re-execute the script.

 ## Notes for Linux